Fallen angel

 Christian theology teaches that the sins of fallen angels occur before the beginning of human history.
 Accordingly, fallen angels became identified with those led by Lucifer in rebellion against God, also equated with demons.
 The angelic origin of demons was important for Christianity insofar as Christian monotheism holds that evil is a corruption of goodness rather than an independent ontological principle.
 Conceptualizing fallen angels as purely spiritual beings, both good and evil angels were envisioned as rational beings without bodily limitations.
-Thus, Western Christian philosophy also implemented the fall of angels as a thought experiment about how evil will could occur from within the mind without external influences and explores questions regarding morality.
+Thus, Western Christian philosophy also implemented the fall of angels as a thought experiment about how evil could occur from within the mind without external influences and explores questions regarding morality.

 The Quran refers to motifs reminiscent of fallen angels in earlier Abrahamic writings.
 However, the interpretation of these beings is disputed.
 Some Muslim exegetes regard Satan (Iblīs) to be an angel, while others do not.
 According to the viewpoint of Ibn Abbas (619–687), Iblis was an angel created from fire (nār as-samūm), while according to Hasan of Basra (642–728), he was the progenitor of the jinn.
 Harut and Marut are a pair of angels mentioned in the Quran who are often said to have fallen to earth due to their negative remarks on humanity.

-Fallen angels further appear throughout both Christian and Islamic popular culture, as in Dante Alighieri's Divine Comedy (1308–1320), John Milton's Paradise Lost, and Hasan Karacadağ's Semum (2008).
+Fallen angels further appear throughout both Christian and Islamic popular culture, as in Dante Alighieri's Divine Comedy (1308–1320) and John Milton's Paradise Lost.

 Canaanite origin

 The Elohist sources speak of bənē hāʾĔlōhīm ("sons of God"), manifestations of the Divine (ʾēl) and part of the heavenly court in the Canaanite pantheon.
-According to Genesis 6:1–4 the bənē hāʾĔlōhīm descended to earth and mated with human women and beget the Nephilim, followed by God sending down a flood to clean the world from humans.
+According to Genesis 6:1–4 the bənē hāʾĔlōhīm descended to earth and mated with human women and begat the Nephilim, followed by God sending down a flood to clean the world from humans.

 A passage from the Book of Psalms, although at least five hundred years apart from the passage in Genesis, speaks about a similar heavenly court.
 According to the text, God delivers judgement upon the gods by turning them into mortals.
 Although the text does not imply that the gods fell from heaven, it parallels their descent from immortality to mortality.
 Unlike Genesis, the text is silent about the sins of the gods.

 As evident from the Hebrew Bible, in later Hebrew tradition, angels became identified with stars.
 As such, the Book of Isaiah, narrating the fall of a deity in the form of a celestial object, serves as a template for the later belief in fallen angels.
 According to the Book of Isaiah, Hêlêl ben Šāḥar, son of Šāḥar, known from the Ugaritic poem of Shachar (dawn) and Shalim (dusk), claims equality with ʻElyōn and is then thrown down into the abyss as means of punishment.